Updated July 7, 2023

 - To pay for the government’s external military operations, the government borrows money by selling bonds.
-This increases the risk of currency devaluation, which can be detrimental to economic health.
+This increases the risk of currency devaluation, which can harm economic health.

 - Reduced regulations and lower corporate income taxes improve business confidence, stimulate further employment, and promote economic growth leading to higher taxable profits and an increase in income tax revenue.